-Ethiopia enjoys relatively mild climates, and December is one of the more temperate, drier months; making it a great time to explore the rock-hewn churches of Lalibela.
+Ethiopia enjoys relatively mild climates and December is one of the more temperate, drier months, making it a great time to explore the rock-hewn churches of Lalibela.
 In higher regions like the Simien mountains, temperatures may be a little cooler at night.
 It is the ideal time to visit the north, especially Axum where the Hidar Tsion festival is celebrated.
-An annual pilgrimage, it attracts Ethiopians from all over the country to pay homage to St Mary, and under the belief that the Ark of the Covenant is held in Axum.
-It is a joyous occasion, and provides an ethereal atmosphere both in the city and when visiting nearby holy sites.
+An annual pilgrimage, it attracts Ethiopians from all over the country to pay homage to St Mary, under the belief that the Ark of the Covenant is held in Axum.
+It is a joyous occasion and provides an ethereal atmosphere both in the city and when visiting nearby holy sites.

-While Australia can be visited all year round, it can depend where you go.
-December is best for visiting the east coast, where temperatures can be high but not humid – and where there is almost always a beach in sight anyway.
-Christmas brings traditional celebrations, but with an Australian twist – expect to meet Santa wearing shorts, and casual Christmas parties by the barbecue.
+While Australia can be visited all year round, it depends where you go.
+December is best for visiting the east coast, where temperatures can be high but not humid and there is almost always a beach in sight.
+Christmas brings traditional celebrations, but with an Australian twist.
+Expect to meet Santa wearing shorts and casual Christmas parties by the barbecue.
 However, the prime attraction of visiting in December is to see the fireworks over Sydney harbour.
-One of the first time zones to celebrate New Year’s every year, Sydney goes off with a bang – with fireworks illuminating the Sydney Opera House and the Harbour Bridge, and shimmering in the watery reflections.
+One of the first time zones to celebrate New Year’s every year, Sydney goes off with a bang.
+Fireworks illuminate the Sydney Opera House and the Harbour Bridge and shimmer in the water’s reflection.